The Complete Guide To Buying Concentrates

 The way you store cannabis concentrates can impact their shelf life and how long you can preserve their potency and flavor.
 Store your concentrate in an airtight container, as oxygen can degrade cannabinoids and terpenes.
 You should also avoid exposure to light, as UV rays degrade cannabis compounds as well, so keep the container in a dark or low-light area.
 Finally, make sure your concentrate is kept in a cool, dry environment too, as heat and humidity can reduce quality and encourage contamination.

 The best cannabis concentrate is the one that checks all the boxes that are most important for you.
-If you want a potent, easy-to-handle extract that you can dab or vape without a mess, then Shatter might be the best choice for you.
+If you want a potent, easy-to-handle extract that you can dab or vape without a mess, then shatter might be the best choice for you.
 If you prefer a more flavorful experience, consider sauce or live resin.
 And if you just want something quick and easy, a vape cartridge of cannabis oil might be for you.

 Of course, there’s more to how cannabis makes you feel than just THC percentage.
-Some concentrates with lower THC content may hit you harder depending on the compounds present and how they affect you, so don’t be hesitant to try different types.
+Some concentrates with lower THC content may hit harder depending on the compounds present and how they affect you, so don’t be hesitant to try different types.

 Dabs refer to extracts like waxes and oils that are conventionally used with a dab rig.
 These extracts can also be used with an electronic dab pen.
-Concentrates is a broader category that includes dabs but also non-extracts like kief or hash.
+Concentrates are a broader category that includes dabs but also non-extracts like kief or hash.

 Concentrates are more potent than flower, containing densely packed volumes of cannabinoids and terpenes.
 This concentration of compounds is how these cannabis products get their name.